Importance of Exercise for Cancer Patients

 Ask your cancer center if an exercise program is available.
 Many cancer centers throughout the country offer fitness assessments and exercise training from professionals who can develop a customized exercise plan for no extra charge.

 Creating an Exercise Plan and Getting Others Involved

 Creating a routine that’s easy to follow helps make exercise a habit.

-A complete exercise plan integrates cardiovascular training, muscle strength training and flexibility training.
+A complete exercise plan integrates cardiovascular training, muscle strength training, balance exercises and flexibility training.

 Physical trainers often recommend alternating different types of training throughout the week, doing cardio one day, followed by muscle and flexibility training on other days.
 Alternating gives the body time to recover from each type of training.

 Aim for cardiovascular exercise about two days a week, strength training two days a week and flexibility training at least once a week.
-Integrating balance exercises, such as on flexibility days, is especially beneficial for seniors to prevent falls.
+Balancing exercises can be integrated into any category of exercise.
+Integrating balance exercises is especially beneficial for seniors to prevent falls.

 Flexibility training involves stretching all major muscle groups.
 Try a gentle or restorative yoga class as a relaxing way to improve flexibility and release stress.

 Getting others involved helps people commit and follow through with a fitness plan.
 People tend to perform better and enjoy exercise more with someone by their side to share the experience and benefits.

 You not only strengthen your body and mind but also your interpersonal relationships.